5 Common Mistakes When Buying an Ice Hockey Stick

 - Unstable feel

-Fact: Some players prefer less grip, as the hand can easily slide on the stick.
+Fact: Some players prefer less grip because it allows the hand to slide more easily on the shaft.

 Choose your grip based on your playing style: